 By working with an investor-buyer, many of the challenges of selling hoarded homes can be overcome.

 Companies that buy houses specialize in these types of properties and are very familiar with the legal and safety challenges.
-They have sound systems for working through the process, and making it more palatable to hoarders and their family members, and more profitable too.
+They have sound processes for working through the process, and making it more palatable to hoarders and their family members, and more profitable too.

 As experienced real estate investors, we are not deterred by the condition of the property.
 We will simply buy the house as-is.
 We have been helping homeowners for years to get rid of burdensome houses fast and get a fair cash offer.
 You don’t need to get bogged down in hoarder house cleanup, clear code violations, closing costs, or deal with all the expense, or making repairs.

 The best part?
 You don’t even have to clear out belongings in the house.

 We can have our experts handle that.
 They go into your home with care.
 Can help sort items, and handle the logistics of boxing and shipping out items to family members, charities, and to the dump.
 We can work directly with your family attorneys if needed, and take the stress out of it.

 Lastly, we can close in just a matter of days, relieving you and your loved ones of a great deal of stress due to time constraints, legal threats, and mounting financial losses over your home.
 That can put more money in your pocket, and allow you to get on with working toward, and enjoying a brighter future once you sell the house.

 Call us at 866-207-1940 or fill out the form below to get started.
 We now buy houses nationwide and can make the process of selling a hoarder house fast and extremely easy